Permutation-equivariant and Proximity-aware Graph Neural Networks with Stochastic Message Passing: Message-passing GNNs and Analyses

-\end{corollary} Since the node representations are used for downstream tasks, the corollary shows that permutation-equivariant GNNs cannot differentiate automorphic node pairs.
-A direct consequence of Corollary~\ref{cor:automorphic} is that permutation-equivariant GNNs cannot preserve walk-based proximities between pairs of nodes.
-The formal definitions are as follows.
+Since node representations are used for downstream tasks, Corollary~\ref{cor:automorphic} shows that permutation-equivariant GNNs cannot differentiate automorphic node pairs.
+A direct consequence is that permutation-equivariant GNNs cannot preserve walk-based proximities between pairs of nodes.